ChrisTs8920/FilePilot/README.md

 ### Features

 - View, Open files and directories
-- Create, Delete and Renme files and directories
+- Create, Delete and Rename files and directories
 - Search for files in current directory
 - Themes using [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap)